Lumentum Holdings Inc. (NASDAQ:LITE) Shares Sold by Community Trust & Investment Co.

 LITE opened at $100.60 on Friday.
 Lumentum Holdings Inc. has a fifty-two week low of $65.67 and a fifty-two week high of $112.08.
 The company has a debt-to-equity ratio of 0.41, a quick ratio of 3.62 and a current ratio of 3.96.
 The company has a fifty day moving average of $87.68 and a two-hundred day moving average of $84.50.
 The stock has a market capitalization of $7.27 billion, a price-to-earnings ratio of 19.09 and a beta of 0.81.

-Several equities research analysts have recently commented on LITE shares.
-Raymond James downgraded shares of Lumentum from a “strong-buy” rating to an “outperform” rating and set a $96.00 price objective for the company. in a research note on Tuesday, October 12th.
-TheStreet upgraded shares of Lumentum from a “c+” rating to a “b-” rating in a research note on Friday, September 10th.
-Barclays lifted their price objective on shares of Lumentum from $90.00 to $100.00 and gave the stock an “overweight” rating in a research note on Friday, November 5th.
-Craig Hallum lifted their price objective on shares of Lumentum from $100.00 to $110.00 and gave the stock a “buy” rating in a research note on Friday, November 5th.
-Finally, Morgan Stanley lifted their price objective on shares of Lumentum from $81.00 to $91.00 and gave the stock an “equal weight” rating in a research note on Friday, November 5th.
-Five analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $98.06.

-In other news, SVP Judy G. Hamel sold 5,011 shares of the business’s stock in a transaction dated Thursday, December 9th.
+In related news, SVP Judy G. Hamel sold 5,011 shares of the business’s stock in a transaction dated Thursday, December 9th.
 The shares were sold at an average price of $95.00, for a total transaction of $476,045.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
 Also, Director Julia Suzanne Johnson sold 1,066 shares of the business’s stock in a transaction dated Monday, November 22nd.
 The stock was sold at an average price of $91.22, for a total transaction of $97,240.52.
 The disclosure for this sale can be found here.
 Insiders have sold 50,421 shares of company stock valued at $4,643,499 in the last three months.
 Corporate insiders own 0.32% of the company’s stock.

+Several equities research analysts have recently commented on LITE shares.
+MKM Partners lifted their price objective on shares of Lumentum from $86.00 to $93.00 and gave the stock a “buy” rating in a research note on Thursday, August 19th.
+Barclays lifted their price objective on shares of Lumentum from $90.00 to $100.00 and gave the stock an “overweight” rating in a research note on Friday, November 5th.
+Zacks Investment Research downgraded shares of Lumentum from a “buy” rating to a “hold” rating in a research note on Tuesday, November 16th.
+TheStreet upgraded shares of Lumentum from a “c+” rating to a “b-” rating in a research note on Friday, September 10th.
+Finally, Rosenblatt Securities upgraded shares of Lumentum from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $85.00 to $105.00 in a research note on Friday, November 5th.
+Five investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+Based on data from MarketBeat, Lumentum currently has an average rating of “Buy” and a consensus target price of $98.06.

 Lumentum Company Profile